Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Introduction

-In this paper, we propose a new \emph{comparison-based query model}.
-In this model, the agents retain their \emph{intrinsic} valuation functions.
-However, instead of requiring them to disclose their valuation functions directly or querying their explicit value to specific bundles, we only query for each agent's value relationship among different bundles.
-In each comparison-based query, we present two bundles to an agent, and then let her specify which bundle she prefers.
+\paragraph{Comparison-based queries.} In this paper, we propose a new \emph{comparison-based query model}.
+In this model, agents retain their \emph{intrinsic} valuation functions.
+However, instead of requiring them to disclose their valuation functions directly or querying their explicit value for specific bundles, we learn about each agent's preferences by querying the value relationship among different bundles.
+In each comparison-based query, we present two bundles to an agent and ask her to specify which bundle she prefers.
 Under this model, we study the problem of optimizing query complexity to obtain a fair allocation.

-The comparison-based query model has several advantages in many practical scenarios.
-Firstly, it is much more convenient for agents to report their ordinal preferences than values.
-From the perspective of information theory, in our model, each response conveys only one bit of information, which is minimal.
-Secondly, our comparison-based query model protects agents' privacy to a large extent.
-Our algorithmic results based on this new query model can achieve fair allocations while making agents reveal as little information as possible.
+Compared to the value-based query model, the comparison-based query model offers several advantages in many practical scenarios.
+It is significantly more convenient for agents to report their ordinal preferences rather than numerical values.
+When providing feedback or expressing preferences, most users prefer a simplified process.
+The comparison-based query allows users to answer only with a simple ``yes'' or ``no'', without the need to disclose concrete values.
+It also protects agents' privacy to a large extent.
+From the perspective of information theory, each response conveys only one bit of information, which is the minimum.
+Our algorithmic results based on this new query model achieve fair allocations while making agents reveal as little information as possible.

-\paragraph{Fairness criteria.} Various notions of fairness have been proposed these years.
-Among them, \emph{envy-freeness} (EF)~\cite{Foley67,varian1973equity} is one of the most natural ones, stating that no agent envies another.
-Another prominent fairness notion is \emph{proportionality} (PROP)~\cite{Steinhaus49}, which guarantees that each agent receives at least an average share of the total value.
-Unfortunately, when dealing with indivisible items, such allocations may not always exist.
+\paragraph{Fairness criteria.} Various notions of fairness have been proposed over the years.
+Among them, \emph{envy-freeness} (EF)~\cite{Foley67,varian1973equity} and \emph{proportionality} (PROP)~\cite{Steinhaus49} are among the most natural ones.
+EF requires that no agent envies another, while PROP ensures that each agent receives at least an average share of the total value.